s-kling/CubingTools.de/README.md

 2. **Using Grouping and Guildford Tools**
    - In the **Event Manager** section, set up events, add competitors, assign groups, and optimize competitor distribution within groups.
    - In the **Guildford Challenge Optimizer**, input competitor times, fetch WCA data, and get an optimized split of events for faster completion.

+3. **Result Analysis and Reporting**
+   - Use the reporting tools to generate detailed performance reports and competition statistics.
+   - Export results in preferred formats for documentation and sharing.

+4. **Customizing Event Parameters**
+   - Adjust settings for each event to match the specific requirements of your competition.
+   - Save configurations for future use to streamline the setup process for recurring events.

 ---